 Board Secretary & Sponsorship Chair

 Tracie had never ridden a mountain bike before moving to CO in 2020.
-She had a road bike and rode that when living in NY, but once moving to CO she hadn’t even dusted it off and then she got a taste of mountain biking and that was it!
+She only had a road bike, but after moving to CO she hadn’t even dusted it off before she got a taste of mountain biking and that was it!

 She joined WMBA for the 2021 season and was hooked.
 She credits the WMBA rides with her progress as a rider.
 Much like Ashley, WMBA and mountain biking enabled her to find a social group and friends in a new city in the midst of a pandemic.
 She enjoys her weekly WMBA rides and riding with her husband, son and friends.
 Her preference is downhill over XC.
 Though she doesn’t mind earning the downhill with the climb, but likely won't be the first up!

 Tracie works in the insurance industry.
 So it is probably her fault if you need to sign a waiver or complete a lengthy accident report if you are injured on a ride (we hope that never happens).

 In addition to biking, she enjoys downhill skiing and hiking with her family.

 Ashley is thrilled to have the opportunity to volunteer as a WMBA Board Member, as she has benefited immensely from the support and guidance of the WMBA community both on and off the bike.
 Ashley started mountain biking in 2020 when she moved back to Colorado Springs, and credits it with helping her find a sense of belonging and empowerment amidst a global pandemic.